ACRE guidance document opens the door to a Wild West of unregulated GMO plantings. Report by Claire Robinson; technical advice by Dr Michael Antoniou

 However, as Drs Allison Wilson and Jonathan Latham of the Bioscience Resource Project point out, cisgenic plants are created using the same highly mutagenic plant transformation techniques used to create other transgenic plants.
 Wilson and Latham cite scientific findings that cisgenics can introduce important unanticipated changes that are not present in non-GMO parents or conventionally bred counterparts.
 Analysing the findings of several research papers, they conclude, "Remarkably, the results showed that trait introduction via a cisgene can result in plants which differ in unanticipated and dramatic ways from their conventionally bred counterparts.
 Furthermore, the observed differences would likely have important agronomic and ecological implications for commercial varieties."

 What is more, cisgenic plants are not purely cisgenic – in other words, no supposedly cisgenic plant has ever been created using only DNA from its own or a closely related species.
-It is possible to isolate a gene from maize, for example, and then put it back into maize, this will not be a purely cisgenic process.
+It is possible to isolate a gene from maize, for example, and then put it back into maize, but this will not be a purely cisgenic process.
 In order to put the gene back into maize, it has to be linked to other sequences from bacteria and sometimes from viruses, other organisms (potentially from different species), and even synthetic DNA.
 So “cisgenic” actually means “partly transgenic”.

 Similarly, Wilson and Latham emphasise that “according to some definitions, cisgenes, like transgenes, may include anti-sense sequences, sequence changes to elude feedback inhibition and combinations of gene coding and regulatory components from different genes and species (Rommens, 2004).
 Indeed, the cisgenic plants engineered by Rommens et al. (2004), who claim to have made ‘the first genetically engineered plants that contain only native DNA’, were produced using Agrobacterium-mediated transformation of potato (via tissue culture and transient selection on kanamycin) and the cisgenes were composed of sense or anti-sense plant DNA from three distinct genes.”